tbeauvais01/csv-sorting-service/README.md

 ### Miscellaneous
 * Tag initial version in git
 * Parameterize artifact version, currently it appears in multiple places
+* Remove .mvn dir from git repo, and update .gitignore

 ### HTTP Status of response
 * Currently, does not respond with an HTTPStatus